Graduate Student Orientation

 https://graduate.rice.edu/admissions/after-admission/training

-Responsible Conduct of Research Training and Sexual Harassment Prevention Training are all available online.
+Responsible Conduct of Research Training is available online.
 Information on training, including links to access, can be found here.
-RCR and Sexual Harrassment Prevention Trainings are due Oct.
-1 (for Fall admits) and Feb 15 (for Spring admits).
+RCR is due Oct.
+15 (for Fall admits) and Feb 15 (for Spring admits).

-*New Master of Business Administration, Master of Accounting, Master of Liberal Studies, and online Master of Computer Science students are not required to attend the General Graduate Student Orientation; all thesis and non-thesis master's not listed, and non-MBA professional master's students are required to attend, but please check with your program coordinator for additional information.
+*New Master of Business Administration, Master of Accounting, Master of Interdisciplinary Studies, and online Master of Computer Science, Data Science and Engineering Management and Leadership students are not required to complete the General Online Graduate Student Orientation; all thesis and non-thesis master's not listed, and non-MBA professional master's students are required to complete, but please check with your program coordinator for additional information.
 All Ph.D. and DMA students are required to attend orientation.
+Rice students who have completed a master's degree at Rice University and are starting their PhD do not need to complete the online general graduate student orientation if previously completed.